Tips & Hacks7 Indications That Your Computer Is Malware-Infected

 • Keep your system up-to-date with one antivirus only.
 Don't download two or more antivirus software on your computer.

-• Always keep virus scan on automatic mode at hourly intervals.
+• Always keep the virus scan on automatic mode at hourly intervals.

 • Always restart your machine in Safe Mode.